claudio-silva/minitemp/Readme.md

 # minitemp

-##### Javascript Mini Template Engine
+##### Tiny, Fast and Flexible Template Engine, using Embedded Javascript.

 This is a variant of the traditional EJS templating system that is compatible with it at the basic syntax level while providing additional features.

 It allows your site or application to render templates in the browser (client-side) or in the server (with Node.js) using an enhanced dialect of JavaScript as the templating language.

 Compared to other template systems, this library is very small and lightweight, but it's also very fast and has enough features for most templating needs.
-Furthermore, it allows you to easily extended it to suit your needs.
+Furthermore, it allows you to easily extended it to suit your own needs.

 ### Features

+##### Feature highlights

+- It's TINY! (~3Kb minified; ~2Kb with gzip compression).
+- It's FAST!
+It compiles templates to pure javascript and automatically caches them.
-- It is compatible with EJS syntax.
+- It's compatible with the EJS syntax.
 - It has no dependencies.
-- But it can use jQuery, if available, providing a plugin that simplifies usage even further.
+- Provides a jQuery plugin (if jQuery is available).
 - Runs in the browser or in the server (Node.js).
-- It's tiny (~3Kb minified; ~1.9Kb with gzip compression).
-- It's FAST!
-It compiles templates to pure javascript and automatically caches them (if possible).
-- The start and end tags can be configured (ex. you may use `{{ }}` instead of `<% %>`).
-- Outputs raw HTML (if explicitly stated) or secure escaped strings, protecting your app from code injection attacks or undesirable HTML formatting embedded in user-provided content.
+- Supports AMD, CommonJS and browser globals.
+- It's extensible! - add your own templating helper functions and language extensions (macros).

+##### Other features

-- Supports macros that allow javascript language extensions.
+- Supports *macros*, which allow javascript language extensions.
 - Supports *contexts*, which function as global scopes for code running inside templates.
 They allow sharing data and functions between templates without touching the browser's global scope.
-- It has an integrated API of utility/helper functions for use on your templates.
+- It has a small built-in API of utility/helper functions that you can use on your templates.
-- It's extensible! - add your own templating helper functions and language extensions (macros).
+- It can output both raw HTML (if explicitly stated) or secure escaped strings, which protect your app from code injection attacks or undesirable HTML formatting embedded in user-provided content.
+- The start and end tags can be configured (ex. use `{{ }}` instead of `<% %>`).

 ## EJS Syntax